 If you notice strange traffic on one interface, you can use TotalView to locate the source of the traffic.
-Consider the following graph:
+Consider the following graph of Interface Performance:

-At approximately 14:00 (2:00pm) yesterday, roughly 800k of data was received.
-The same amount of traffic was received at 10:00 pm, 1:00 a.m, this evening.
+At approximately 2:14pm yesterday, roughly 3.5meb of data was received.
 With this traffic pattern in mind, we can quickly click on the interface arrows to find the interface that transmitted that quantity of traffic during those times.